-Download PDF The Manifesto on How to be Interesting by Holly Bourne and published by Usborne Publishing Ltd. This book was released on 2014-08-01 with total page 464 pages.
+Download PDF The Manifesto on How to be Interesting by Holly Bourne and published by Usborne Publishing Ltd. This book was released on 2014-08-01 with total page 393 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: Bree is a loser, a wannabe author who hides behind words.
-But when she's told she needs to start living a life worth writing about, The Manifesto on How to Be Interesting is born.
-Six steps on how to be interesting.
-Six steps that will see her infiltrate the popular set, fall in love with someone forbidden and make the biggest mistake of her life.
+Book excerpt: Apparently I'm boring.
+A nobody.
+But that's all about to change.
+Because I am starting a project.
+Here.
+Now.
+For myself.
+And if you want to come along for the ride then you're very welcome.
+Bree is by no means popular.
+Most of the time, she hates her life, her school, her never-there parents.
+So she writes.
+But when Bree is told she needs to stop shutting the world out and start living a life worth writing about, The Manifesto on How to Be Interesting is born.
+A manifesto that will change everything... ...but the question is, at what cost?

 Download PDF Burn It Down! by Breanne Fahs and published by Verso Books.
 This book was released on 2020-03-24 with total page 528 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: The most comprehensive collection of feminist manifestos, chronicling our rage and dreams from the nineteenth century to today In this landmark collection spanning three centuries and four waves of feminist activism and writing, Burn It Down! is a testament to what is possible when women are driven to the edge.
 The manifesto—raging and wanting, quarreling and provoking—has always played a central role in feminism, and it’s the angry, brash feminism we need now.
 Collecting over seventy-five manifestos from around the world, Burn It Down! is a rallying cry and a call to action.
 Among this confrontational sisterhood, you’ll find • “Dyke Manifesto” by the Lesbian Avengers • “The Ax Tampax Poem Feministo” by the Bloodsisters Project • “The Manifesto of Apocalyptic Witchcraft” by Peter Grey • “Simone de Beauvoir’s pro-abortion Manifesto of the 343 • “Double Jeopardy: To Be Black and Female” by Frances M. Beal • “The Futurist Manifesto of Lust” by Valentine de Saint-Point • “Zapatista Women’s Revolutionary Laws” • “Riot Grrrl Manifesto” by Bikini Kill • “Anarchy and the Sex Question” by Emma Goldman Breanne Fahs argues that we need manifestos in all their urgent rawness—their insistence that we have to act now, that we must face this, that the bleeding edge of rage and defiance ignites new and revolutionary possibilities is where new ideas are born.